layaxx/pdfcc/README.md

 ## Privacy
 This app does not collect any personal information.
 It does not use cookies, neither for tracking or advertising, nor for other purposes.
-For technical reasons, and because this is merely a proof-of-concept, the traffic to the server is not encrypted.
-If you choose to upload files, you should be aware that your traffic is visible to anyone on the network.
 Submitted files are only stored in-memory and only for the duration of the substitution process.

 ## Plans for the future
 As stated previously, there will probably not be any major updates.
-However I do plan to add unittests to the backend and possibly the frontend as well.
+However I do plan to add unit tests to the backend and possibly the frontend as well.